Algebraic groups whose orbit closures contain only finitely many orbits: 5. Auxiliary results: property (F)

-\begin{lemma} Let $G$ be a connected affine algebraic group and let $H$ be its closed subgroup.\;If $\,G$ enjoys property ${\rm (F)}$, then \begin{enumerate}[ 4.2mm \rm(a)] \item $H$ enjoys property ${\rm (F)}$; \item $G/H$, for normal $H$, enjoys property ${\rm (F)}$. \end{enumerate} \end{lemma} \begin{proof} (a) Arguing on the contrary, suppose there exists an irreducible $H$-variety $Y$ with infinitely many $H$-orbits, one of which, say, $\mathcal O$, is open in $Y$.\;Since the action canonically lifts to the normalization \cite{Ses63}, we may (and shall) assume that $Y$ is normal.\;Then, by \cite[Lemma 8]{S74}, we have $Y=\bigcup_{i\in I} U_i$, where each $U_i$ is an $H$-stable quasi-projective open subset of $Y$.\;As $Y$ is irreducible, each $U_i$ contains $\mathcal O$.\;Since in the Zarisky topology any open covering contains a finite subcovering, there is $i_0\in I$ such that $U_{i_0}$ contains infinitely many $H$-orbits.\;There\-fo\-re replacing $Y$ by $U_{i_0}$, we may (and shall) assume that $Y$ is quasi-projective.\;Then, by \cite[3.2]{Ser58} (see also \cite[Thm.\;4.9]{PV94}), the homogeneous fiber space $X:=G\times^H Y$ over $G/H$ with the fiber $Y$ is an algebraic variety.\;Since for the action of $H$ on $Y$ there are infinitely many orbits one of which is open, the natural action of $G$ on $X$ enjoys these properties as well; see \cite[Thm.\;4.9]{PV94}.
+\begin{proof} (a) Arguing on the contrary, suppose there exists an irreducible $H$-variety $Y$ with infinitely many $H$-orbits, one of which, say, $\mathcal O$, is open in $Y$.\;Since the action canonically lifts to the normalization \cite{Ses63}, we may (and shall) assume that $Y$ is normal.\;Then, by \cite[Lem.\;8]{S74}, we have $Y=\bigcup_{i\in I} U_i$, where each $U_i$ is an $H$-stable quasi-projective open subset of $Y$.\;As $Y$ is irreducible, each $U_i$ contains $\mathcal O$.\;Since in the Zarisky topology any open covering contains a finite subcovering, there is $i_0\in I$ such that $U_{i_0}$ contains infinitely many $H$-orbits.\;There\-fo\-re replacing $Y$ by $U_{i_0}$, we may (and shall) assume that $Y$ is quasi-projective.\;Then, by \cite[3.2]{Ser58} (see also \cite[Thm.\;4.9]{PV94}), the homogeneous fiber space $X:=G\times^H Y$ over $G/H$ with the fiber $Y$ is an algebraic variety.\;Since for the action of $H$ on $Y$ there are infinitely many orbits one of which is open, the natural action of $G$ on $X$ enjoys these properties as well; see \cite[Thm.\;4.9]{PV94}.
 This contradicts the condition that $G$ enjoys property (F), thereby proving (a).

-(b) Assume, again arguing on the contrary, that there is an irreducible algebraic $G/H$-variety $X$ with infi\-ni\-tely many $G/H$-orbits, one of which is open in $X$.\;Since the canonical homomorphism $G\to G/H$ determines an action of $G$ on $X$ whose orbits coincide with the $G/H$-orbits, this contradicts the condition that $G$ enjoys property (F), thereby proving (b). \end{proof}
+(b) Assume, again arguing on the contrary, that there is an irreducible algebraic $G/H$-variety $X$ with infi\-ni\-tely many $G/H$-orbits, one of which is open in $X$.\;Since the canonical homomorphism $G\to G/H$ determines an action of $G$ on $X$ whose orbits coincide with $G/H$-orbits, this contra\-dicts the condition that $G$ enjoys property (F), thereby pro\-v\-ing\;(b). \end{proof}